Dancanmutuku/Dancanmutuku/README.md

 # 💫 About Me:
- Hi, I’m Dancan mutuku.I’m interested in web development and app development.I'm currently learning python,Django and more about Database administration and looking to collaborate on any project.
+ Hi, I’m a Fullstack developer,a Python programmer.
+I’m interested in web development and app development.I'm currently learning python,Django and more about Database administration and looking to collaborate on any project.

 ## 🌐 Socials: